encoredev/encore/README.md

 ## Videos

-- <a href="https://youtu.be/LN8mQWho0Jc" alt="Intro video: Encore concepts & features" target="_blank">Intro: Encore concepts & features</a>
+- <a href="https://youtu.be/vvqTGfoXVsw?si=z4N-oQwPNAWMwqvT" alt="Intro vide" target="_blank">Introduction to Encore</a>
+- <a href="https://youtu.be/wiLDz-JUuqY?si=wYesxdXMjXF59EQZ" alt="Demo video: Building and deploying a simple TypeScript service" target="_blank">Demo: Building and deploying a simple TypeScript service</a>
-- <a href="https://youtu.be/IwplIbwJtD0" alt="Demo video: Building and deploying a simple service" target="_blank">Demo: Building and deploying a simple service</a>
+- <a href="https://youtu.be/IwplIbwJtD0" alt="Demo video: Building and deploying a simple service in Go" target="_blank">Demo: Building and deploying a simple Go service</a>
-- <a href="https://youtu.be/ipj1HdG4dWA" alt="Demo video: Building an event-driven system" target="_blank">Demo: Building an event-driven system</a>
+- <a href="https://youtu.be/ipj1HdG4dWA" alt="Demo video: Building an event-driven system" target="_blank">Demo: Building an event-driven system in Go</a>

 ## Visuals